 How is it possible to practice compassion toward people who frustrate you, who have nothing in common with you, or who do so much harm in the world?
 Here are four techniques you can try.

-However, there’s a better way to handle what’s happening.
-Instead of crawling into a hole, you can practice compassion for yourself and others.
-Compassion is the answer, but that doesn’t mean it’s easy.
+You might want to bury your head, or drown your sorrows, to stay numb to what’s happening in the world.
+Yet, there’s a better way to handle what’s happening.
+Instead of retreating, you can practice compassion for yourself and others.
+I truly believe that compassion is the answer to our world’s call for help, but that doesn’t mean it’s easy.

 Research indicates that when you practice compassion for others, you benefit as well.
 That makes sense, right?
 It feels good to practice compassion.
 You reap health benefits, your overall well-being improves, and your relationships are better.
 Compassion is the ultimate win-win.

-How is it possible to practice compassion toward people who do so much harm in the world?
+How is it possible to practice compassion toward people whose actions don’t align with your values?
 Here are some techniques you can try.

 1. Separate the Person from the Behavior

 Stanford’s Compassion Cultivation Training course challenges participants to consider that people are naturally compassionate, and any unskilled behavior comes from a place of suffering.
-There is no “bad” person, just bad behavior.
+There is no “bad” person.

 2. Imagine Whirled Peas

-When polarizing people inundate your news and social feeds, compassion may be the last thing on your mind.
-Even if you intend to have compassion for someone difficult, you may feel blocked.
+When you see people whose actions don’t align with your values, compassion may be the last thing on your mind.
+Even if you intend to have compassion for someone who challenges you, you may feel blocked.
 Without realizing it, your mind may be dehumanizing that person.
 In other words, you don’t see that person as human.

 Studies suggest it is easier to empathize with someone if you have something in common with that person.
 That helps you see a person as human.
 If you don’t have anything in common with someone, your mind may actually see that person as an object instead of a human.